hassio-addons/addon-tasmoadmin/README.md

 ## Embedding into Home Assistant

-It is possible to embed the SonWEB interface directly into Home Assistant, allowing you to access it through the Home Assistant frontend.
+It is possible to embed the TasmoAdmin interface directly into Home Assistant, allowing you to access it through the Home Assistant frontend.

 Home Assistant provides the `panel_iframe` component, for these purposes.